iiprofit-conestoga/cicd_assignment_priya0481/README.md

-# Azure Function CI/CD Pipeline Project
+# Azure Function App with CI/CD Pipeline

-This project demonstrates a CI/CD pipeline using Jenkins to deploy a Python Azure Function to Azure Functions.
+This project demonstrates a CI/CD pipeline for deploying an Azure Function App using Jenkins and GitHub.

 ## Project Structure
 - `function_app.py`: Main Azure Function implementation